weakish/docs-en/views/realtime_v2.md

 ## Core Notions

-The concepts mentioned below will be used frequently in our further documentations.
+The concepts mentioned below will be used frequently in our further documentation.
 It would be helpful if you could familiarize yourself with them.

 ### `clientId`, User, and Log in